kwikius/quantracker/doc_src/osd/software_devel/bitmap_format.rst

 ...............

-For a quick test of your own bitmaps , have a look at the example in `devel : quantracker/examples/cmd_line_output/main.cpp`_ , which outputs an ascii-art bitmap on the commandline.
+For a quick test of your own bitmaps , have a look at the example in `devel : quantracker/examples/cmd_line_bmp_output/main.cpp`_ , which outputs an ascii-art bitmap on the commandline.
+(Build it with make in that directory).
 The default ouput looks like so:

 ::